chozelinek/sacoco/tutorial.md

 1. find all nodes containing text to be processed
 1. send to WaaS a request to process the text of a node with the provided chain
 1. convert the WaaS response in TCF format to VRT
-1. saves the VRT files in the target directorys
+1. saves the VRT files in the target directory

 To run the script you need to invoke the following commands from the terminal